 There is an increasing social demand from citizens to reduce environmental impacts in urban rivers and to benefit from urban bathing areas.
-Several cities like Berlin achieved excellent water quality levels for their urban rivers and propose swimming areas at the core of the city.
+Several cities like Berlin have achieved excellent water quality levels for their urban rivers and propose swimming areas at the heart of the city.

-A major challenge regarding bathing water management is that concentrations of fecal bacteria may show spatial and temporal variability.
-In urban rivers, discharges from CSO and stormwater may contain high amounts of fecal bacteria and contaminate bathing water quality.
+A major challenge regarding bathing water management, however, is that concentrations of fecal bacteria may show spatial and temporal variability.
+In urban rivers, discharges from combined sewer overflow (CSO) and stormwater may contain high amounts of fecal bacteria and contaminate bathing water quality.

 In many cases, even with sufficient water quality, bathing can be forbidden as current monitoring protocols are not sufficient to protect human health.
-Even modern rapid monitoring approaches, still need up to 12-14h before results are available and classical grab sampling does not allow to track pollution variability since events may occur between sampling intervals or cannot be collected for logistic reasons (e.g. events might happened at night or during weekends).
+Even modern rapid monitoring approaches still need up to 12-14 hours before results are available, and traditional grab sampling does not allow tracking of pollution variability since events may occur between sampling intervals or cannot be collected for logistical reasons (e.g. if events happen at night or during weekends).

 Limitations of current practices

 The early warning system is based on an innovative probabilistic approach.
-The tool translates the current approach of long-term classification according to the European BWD to real-time management for early warning and allow to close a major gap in current European bathing water legislation.
-The availability of online water quality prediction significantly improves microbial safety and reduce the risk of contamination at bathing waters.
-It enables to establish bathing waters at challenging location, subject to short term pollution (e.g. urban agglomerations).
-It also allows to manage nothing authorization considering modelling uncertainty and strengthen bathing water profiles.
-The tool provides users with a free and user-friendly software to be easily implemented at new bathing waters.
+The tool translates the current approach of long-term classification according to the European BWD into real-time management for early warning, making it possible to close a major gap in current European bathing water legislation.
+The availability of online water quality prediction significantly improves microbial safety and reduces the risk of contamination at bathing waters.
+This can make it possible to establish bathing waters in challenging locations that are subject to short-term pollution (e.g. urban agglomerations).
+It also enables management of nothing authorisation considering modelling uncertainty and strengthening of bathing water profiles.
+The tool provides users with a free, user-friendly software that can be easily implemented at new bathing waters.
 A mobile application is proposed to inform key decision makers and citizens of bathing water contamination risks.

-The early warning system integrates two main innovations of DWC: an advanced machine learning model for robust early forecast of the water quality and real-time measurements of bacterial contamination (solution 1).
-The model will be deployed at selected sites over the urban stretches of the rivers Seine and Marne and coupled with SIAAP’s sewer system real-time control to allow the optimization of sewer management based on river water quality objectives.
+The early warning system integrates two main innovations of digital-water.city: an advanced machine learning model for robust early forecast of water quality and real-time measurements of bacterial contamination.
+The model will be deployed at selected sites over the urban stretches of the rivers Seine and Marne in Paris, and coupled with SIAAP’s sewer system real-time control to allow the optimisation of sewer management based on river water quality objectives.

-It will provide information to communicate with the decision marker who will have to take the decision to close and open the bathing places in relation with the microbial pollution risk and public health issues and the general public who will be informed on the compliance of the water quality to bathing standards, or any other indicators relevant with that stake.
+It will provide information to communicate with decision makers, who decide on closing and opening the bathing places in consideration of the microbial pollution risk and public health issues, and with the general public, who will be informed on the compliance of water quality with bathing standards or any other relevant indicators.